mbari-org/humpback-whale-song-detection/README.md

     just dev

-This task does code formatting, type checking, and testing.
-All tasks now use `uv run` automatically.
+This task does code formatting, type checking, testing, and linting.

-**NOTE**: Before committing/pushing any changes, be sure to also run:

-    just lint

-and address any issues.

 See [`justfile`](justfile) for all available tasks.